Encore Wire (NASDAQ:WIRE) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Encore Wire (NASDAQ:WIRE – Free Report) in a research note released on Friday.
+StockNews.com assumed coverage on shares of Encore Wire (NASDAQ:WIRE – Free Report) in a research report sent to investors on Saturday.
 The brokerage issued a hold rating on the electronics maker’s stock.

-Other analysts have also recently issued reports about the company.
-CJS Securities reiterated a market perform rating on shares of Encore Wire in a research report on Friday, April 19th.
-DA Davidson cut Encore Wire from a buy rating to a neutral rating and set a $295.00 target price on the stock. in a research report on Tuesday, April 16th.
-Finally, Sidoti reaffirmed a neutral rating and set a $290.00 price target on shares of Encore Wire in a research note on Tuesday, April 16th.
+A number of other brokerages also recently weighed in on WIRE.
+Sidoti reaffirmed a neutral rating and issued a $290.00 target price on shares of Encore Wire in a report on Tuesday, April 16th.
+DA Davidson downgraded Encore Wire from a buy rating to a neutral rating and set a $295.00 target price on the stock. in a report on Tuesday, April 16th.
+Finally, CJS Securities reaffirmed a market perform rating on shares of Encore Wire in a report on Friday, April 19th.

 Encore Wire Price Performance

-Encore Wire (NASDAQ:WIRE – Get Free Report) last issued its earnings results on Tuesday, April 23rd.
-The electronics maker reported $3.92 earnings per share for the quarter, topping the consensus estimate of $3.65 by $0.27.
-The company had revenue of $632.66 million during the quarter, compared to the consensus estimate of $579.64 million.
+Encore Wire (NASDAQ:WIRE – Get Free Report) last issued its quarterly earnings results on Tuesday, April 23rd.
+The electronics maker reported $3.92 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $3.65 by $0.27.
+The business had revenue of $632.66 million for the quarter, compared to the consensus estimate of $579.64 million.
 Encore Wire had a return on equity of 17.77% and a net margin of 12.45%.
-The company’s revenue was down 4.2% compared to the same quarter last year.
-During the same quarter in the prior year, the business earned $6.50 earnings per share.
-As a group, research analysts anticipate that Encore Wire will post 21.24 earnings per share for the current year.
+The firm’s quarterly revenue was down 4.2% compared to the same quarter last year.
+During the same quarter in the prior year, the business posted $6.50 earnings per share.
+As a group, equities research analysts anticipate that Encore Wire will post 21.24 earnings per share for the current fiscal year.

 Encore Wire Announces Dividend

-The company also recently announced a quarterly dividend, which was paid on Friday, April 19th.
-Investors of record on Friday, April 5th were given a dividend of $0.02 per share.
-This represents a $0.08 dividend on an annualized basis and a yield of 0.03%.
+The company also recently declared a quarterly dividend, which was paid on Friday, April 19th.
+Stockholders of record on Friday, April 5th were paid a $0.02 dividend.
+This represents a $0.08 dividend on an annualized basis and a dividend yield of 0.03%.
 The ex-dividend date was Thursday, April 4th.
-Encore Wire’s dividend payout ratio (DPR) is presently 0.42%.
+Encore Wire’s payout ratio is 0.42%.

-A number of institutional investors have recently added to or reduced their stakes in WIRE.
-Cambridge Investment Research Advisors Inc. raised its position in Encore Wire by 15.5% in the 3rd quarter.
-Cambridge Investment Research Advisors Inc. now owns 15,258 shares of the electronics maker’s stock worth $2,784,000 after purchasing an additional 2,050 shares during the last quarter.
-Raymond James & Associates raised its position in Encore Wire by 6.7% in the 3rd quarter.
-Raymond James & Associates now owns 26,128 shares of the electronics maker’s stock worth $4,767,000 after purchasing an additional 1,636 shares during the last quarter.
-Shariaportfolio Inc. bought a new position in Encore Wire in the 3rd quarter worth approximately $1,878,000.
-Zurcher Kantonalbank Zurich Cantonalbank raised its position in shares of Encore Wire by 14.5% during the 3rd quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 2,842 shares of the electronics maker’s stock valued at $519,000 after acquiring an additional 359 shares during the last quarter.
-Finally, Freedom Day Solutions LLC bought a new stake in shares of Encore Wire during the 3rd quarter valued at $1,420,000.
-99.82% of the stock is owned by institutional investors and hedge funds.
+Large investors have recently bought and sold shares of the stock.
+Spire Wealth Management raised its position in Encore Wire by 42.0% during the 1st quarter.
+Spire Wealth Management now owns 142 shares of the electronics maker’s stock worth $37,000 after purchasing an additional 42 shares during the last quarter.
+Blue Trust Inc. raised its position in Encore Wire by 69.2% during the 4th quarter.
+Blue Trust Inc. now owns 203 shares of the electronics maker’s stock worth $43,000 after purchasing an additional 83 shares during the last quarter.
+Quest Partners LLC bought a new position in Encore Wire during the 4th quarter worth $80,000.
+Beaird Harris Wealth Management LLC bought a new position in shares of Encore Wire in the 3rd quarter worth about $91,000.
+Finally, GAMMA Investing LLC bought a new position in shares of Encore Wire in the 4th quarter worth about $99,000.
+99.82% of the stock is owned by institutional investors.

 About Encore Wire